-\textbf{Gaussian Splatting.} 3DGS~\cite{kerbl20233d} has recently achieved remarkable success in 3D scene representation and processing.
+3DGS~\cite{kerbl20233d} has recently achieved remarkable success in 3D scene representation.
 Unlike Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf}, which rely on implicit neural functions, 3DGS employs an explicit and versatile representation using Gaussian ellipsoids, which provides greater rendering efficiency.
 Inspired by this, researchers have begun adapting 3DGS to 2D image~\cite{zhang2024gaussianimage, zhang2024image, Tai_2025_CVPR}.
 For instance, Zhang~\etal~\cite{zhang2024gaussianimage} proposed GaussianImage, which leverages 2D Gaussian primitives for efficient image representation.

 Subsequent work has extended 2DGS to video processing~\cite{liu2025d2gv, wang2025gsvc, Lee_2025_CVPR, bond2025gaussianvideo, sun2024splatter}.
 These methods generally follow a high-level design inspired by deformable 3DGS~\cite{Wu_2024_CVPR}, in which the dynamic video content is disentangled into a canonical 2DGS representation and a corresponding 2D deformation field, which are then stored in light-weight data structure (\eg, MLPs).
 For example, Lee~\etal~\cite{Lee_2025_CVPR} introduced a multi-plane spatio-temporal representation combined with a lightweight decoder to capture and reconstruct deformable information.
 Nevertheless, such methods are not directly applicable as video tokenizers, as they rely on per-video optimization.
 Consequently, they suffer from limited generalizability and cannot be applied to unseen videos without costly re-optimization.
 Also, this per-sample retraining process is computationally expensive, making such methods impractical for real-time applications.